Overview of the Office Customization Tool

 - Choose whether to enabled shared computer activation.
-For more details, see Overview of shared computer activation for Office 365 ProPlus.
+For more details, see Overview of shared computer activation for Microsoft 365 Apps.

-- In the Application preferences section, choose what settings to apply when deploying Office.
+- In the Application preferences section, choose what preferences to apply when deploying Office.
 You can search for a setting, filter the preferences by Office app, and learn more about each setting by clicking it and reviewing the detailed description.

 - Click Finish, review the configured settings in the right-hand pane, and then click Export.

-- Accept the terms in the license agreement, name the confguration file, and then click Export or, if you're saving the configuration file to the cloud, click Done.
+- Accept the terms in the license agreement, name the configuration file, and then click Export or, if you're saving the configuration file to the cloud, click Done.